 The simplest way to save money is by opening a savings account and dumping miscellaneous funds into the account.
 Specifically if you have a job, budget an amount from each paycheck.
 It doesn’t have to be a lot, but even $5, $10, $15, can add up fast over the course of time.
 There are many tricks that financial experts have successfully experimented with, such as the $1-3 a day savings method.
 Over the course of a month this will add up.

-Technology has come a long way as well, apps such as Acorn allow you to swipe a debit card transaction and round up to the nearest dollar amount transferring the remaining cents you have available into a savings account.
+Technology has come a long way as well.
+SaveUp is a feature that will allow you to swipe a debit card transaction and round up to the nearest dollar amount transferring the remaining cents you have available into a savings account.
 This may seem silly, but how many times a month do we swipe a debit/credit card?
 Apps such as Acorns and Mint can do something similar too with managing your budget.

 Thoughtfully considering summer expenses and creating a budget is a great idea.
 What are your real needs vs. your wants?
 Adding a college savings line item to your budget is a great way to look ahead.
 The newest Xbox game may not be as important as helping cover textbook costs so that the loan you may have to take out doesn’t have to be increased.
 As college expenses continue to rise, it only makes sense for us to plan financially for both short-term and long-term expenses as grads take hold of the real world.